 Now though, it’s only when you see the tram lines in the road that you know you’ve entered East.
 The modernising West ripped out the tracks years ago, and now its too expensive to put them back.

 The German moon is oblong.
 I cycle at night with its light at the edge of my vision, skimming above the roofs.
 In fact it is the illuminated sign on another crane – balancing itself above the rapidly changing skyline of the east.

 Friedrichshain is the new Prinzlauerberg, which was the new Mitte.
-In the east everything is changing even the Plattenbau.
-Literally meaning ‘plate buildings’ these prefabricated soviet monsters are becoming sort after.
-The beautiful lumps of Stalinist concrete that line Karl Marx Allee still house the original tenants.
+In the East everything is changing – even the ‘Plattenbau’.
+Literally meaning ‘plate-buildings’ these prefabricated soviet monsters are becoming sought-after.
+The beautiful lumps of Stalinist concrete that line Karl Marx Allee still house some of the original tenants.
 With a special key, though, the lift now goes up one more floor to the glass penthouses that have landed on the roof.

 The ‘Nebelkrähe’ or fog-crows are flying beneath the low clouds.
 You see the birds everywhere in Berlin – hopping, surly silhouettes against the snow.
 They seem bolder than their London counterparts, they stop to look at you and hunch their foggy-silver shoulders.